-Any student event held in residence hall or house social rooms must be registered through the Office of the Vice President for Student Affairs and Dean of Students.
+Any student event held in residence hall or house social rooms must be registered through the Office of Residential Life.

-Party registration forms are available on the Campus Life website.
+Party registration forms are available on the Student Life website.

 Alcohol is limited to beer and wine and must be served in accordance with the social event policy.
 University Catering has the right of first refusal for on-campus events.